grscheller/scheller-linux-archive/grok/Python/packaging_example/README.md

 ## Pipenv Introduction

 Pipenv replaces Pip in your development workflow.
-It replaces setuptools `requirements.txt` with file `Pipfile` and introduces file `Pipfile.lock` to enable deterministic builds.
+The `requirements.txt` file from Setuptools is replaced with the `Pipfile` file.
+The file `Pipfile.lock` is used to enable deterministic builds.

 Pipenv uses pip and virtualenv under the hood and provides a single command line interface for their functionality.